SevenHillsSchool/Aditi-s-Inquiry/README.md

 Day 8 - Started putting in graphics.
 Might try using the JLabel method to display text in the frame.

+Day 9 - While the JLabel method does work, it doesn't show the entire text I want to put, so I'm trying to find a text command that can show longer strings.

 Program Link: https://replit.com/@AditiSinha/Inquiry#Main.java

 Trello Link: https://trello.com/b/LBWE2hZ3/project-evolution